OHDSI/StudyProtocolSandbox/themis/extras/notes.md

 Themis group (sub-group: measurements) aims to standardize lab tests and related issues (e.g., units)

 This effort will be based on real world data at OHDSI sites.
-Consider installing Arachne and run and submit the code in Arachne (preferred) Alternatively, use Non-Arachne method.
+Consider installing Arachne and run and submit the results in Arachne (preferred) Alternatively, use Non-Arachne method.